olanrewajudavid/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment Analysis of a tweeter Post using NLTK Python Library new line added by A
+Sentiment Analysis of a tweeter Post using NLTK Python Library new line added by A now